isc-projects/kea/doc/sphinx/arm/logging.rst

 allocation, and so on.
 Some of the libraries used by the Kea server, such as libdhcpsrv, use their own loggers.

-Users implementing hooks libraries (code attached to the server at runtime) are responsible for creating the loggers used by those libraries.
+Users implementing hook libraries (code attached to the server at runtime) are responsible for creating the loggers used by those libraries.
 Such loggers should have unique names, different from the logger names used by Kea.
-In this way the messages produced by the hooks library can be distinguished from messages issued by the core Kea code.
+That way, the messages produced by the hook library can be distinguished from messages issued by the core Kea code.
-Unique names also allow the loggers to be configured independently of loggers used by Kea.
-Whenever it makes sense, a hooks library can use multiple loggers to log messages pertaining to different logical parts of the library.
+Unique names also allow the hook loggers to be configured independently of loggers used by Kea.
+Whenever it makes sense, a hook library can use multiple loggers to log messages pertaining to different logical parts of the library.

-In the server section of a configuration file the configuration for zero or more loggers (including loggers used by the proprietary hooks libraries) can be specified.
-If there are no loggers specified, the code will use default values; these cause Kea to log messages of INFO severity or greater to standard output.
+In the server section of a configuration file, the configuration for zero or more loggers (including loggers used by the proprietary hook libraries) can be specified.
+If there are no loggers specified, the code uses default values; these cause Kea to log messages of INFO severity or greater to standard output.
 There is a small time window after Kea has been started but before it has read its configuration;
 logging in this short period can be controlled using environment